eclipse-vertx/vert.x/core_manual_js.md

     server.websocketHandler(function(websocket) {

-      var p = new Pump(websocket, websocket);
+      new Pump(websocket, websocket).start();
-      p.start();

     }).listen(8080, 'localhost');

 The `websocket` instance also has method `writeBinaryFrame` for writing binary data.
-This has the same effect as calling `writeBuffer`.
+This has the same effect as calling `write`.

 Another method `writeTextFrame` also exists for writing text data.
 This is equivalent to calling

-    websocket.writeBuffer(new vertx.Buffer('some-string'));
+    websocket.write(new vertx.Buffer('some-string'));

 ### Rejecting WebSockets

 Sometimes you may only want to accept WebSockets which connect at a specific path.

-To check the path, you can query the `path` property of the `websocket`.
+To check the path, you can query the `path()` function of the websocket.
 You can then call the `reject` function to reject the websocket.

     var server = vertx.createHttpServer();

     server.websocketHandler(function(websocket) {

-      if (websocket.path === '/services/echo') {
+      if (websocket.path() === '/services/echo') {
-        var p = new vertx.Pump(websocket, websocket);
+        new vertx.Pump(websocket, websocket).start();
-        p.start();
       } else {
         websocket.reject();
       }
     }).listen(8080, 'localhost');

+### Headers on the websocket

+You can use the `headers()` method to retrieve the headers passed in the Http Request from the client that caused the upgrade to websockets.

 ## WebSockets on the HTTP client

 To use WebSockets from the HTTP client, you create the HTTP client as normal, then call the `connectWebsocket` function, passing in the URI that you wish to connect to at the server, and a handler.

 The handler will then get called if the WebSocket successfully connects.
-If the WebSocket does not connect - perhaps the server rejects it, then any exception handler on the HTTP client will be called.
+If the WebSocket does not connect - perhaps the server rejects it - then any exception handler on the HTTP client will be called.

-Here's an example of WebSocket connection;

-    var client = vertx.createHttpClient();
+    var client = vertx.createHttpClient().host("foo.com");

-    client.connectWebsocket('http://localhost:8080/some-uri', function(websocket) {
+    client.connectWebsocket('/some-uri', function(websocket) {

       // WebSocket has connected!

     });

+Note that the host (and port) is set on the `HttpClient` instance, and the uri passed in the connect is typically a *relative* URI.

 Again, the client side WebSocket implements `ReadStream` and `WriteStream`, so you can read and write to it in the same way as any other stream object.